jaalto/project--shell-script-performance-and-portability/SHELL-SCRIPT-CODING-STYLE.md

 - Use 4 spaces for indentation.

 - Use readable `--long` options where possible.
-Assume GNU utilities and require their installation in the README.
+Assume [GNU coreutils] and require their installation in the
-  **Rationale:** `--long` options make scripts easier to read and maintain.
+  README. **Rationale:** `--long` options make scripts easier to read and maintain.
 GNU utilities are more capable and generally optimized for speed.
+They also provide common ground
+  (standardized behavior regardless of the OS), ensuring improved interoperability.

 - Use `"$quoted"` variables.